The mission of the Tennessee Department of Health is to protect, promote and improve the health and prosperity of people in Tennessee.

 Children under age five, pregnant and breastfeeding women who are at 185% of poverty are eligible to receive WIC benefits.
 WIC visits consist of a limited health screening, nutritional counseling, and supplemental food vouchers.

-Immediately, our hope is for an expectant mother to improve her nutritional status in order for healthy development of the baby.
+Immediately!
+Our hope is for an expectant mother to improve her nutritional status in order for health development of the baby.

 Yes, anyone may come to the health department for a pregnancy test.
 Parental consent is not required.